 I had a wonderful morning heading out from Pat’s Island.
-There was a seven-mile stretch around Hopkins Prairie that was just breathtaking.
+There was a 7-mile (11.3 km) stretch around Hopkins Prairie that was just breathtaking.
 The light was hitting the plants just right, and it made this amazing golden glow.The more I hike our National Scenic Trails, the more I fall in love with prairies.

-Well, shortly after exiting the prairie, I turned a corner on the trail and saw a black bear not more than 50 feet away.
+Shortly after exiting the prairie, I turned a corner and saw a black bear not more than 50 feet (15.2 m) away.
 I was startled, and so was he/she.
 Luckily, the bear promptly crashed back into the woods.
 That’s the closest I’ve been to a black bear in the wild.

 Hot Day Leaving Pat’s Island

-Things began to heat up in the afternoon, so I made sure to stop at the 88 Store, a recommended pit stop in the Florida Trail guidebook.
+Things began to heat up in the afternoon, so I made sure to stop at the 88 Store.
+It’s a recommended pit stop in the Florida Trail guidebook.
 Great move!
-I bought an ice-cold beer and an ice cream sandwich, then enjoyed both with a group of men sitting out on the porch.
-One of them said it was 87 out.
+I bought an ice-cold beer and an ice cream sandwich, then enjoyed both with a group of men sitting on the porch.
+One of them said it was 87 F (30.6 C) out.
 Yikes!

 Then, I saw a toddler who was trying to “shoot” everyone with his plastic rifle.
 I heard his mom say, “Just ask her.
 Just ask her.”
 I turned around, but the little boy was too shy to ask me anything.
 So, the mom said her son wanted to know if I had a rifle on me.
 What?!
 Turns out he saw my new hiker sun umbrella, which was in a black sheath, and thought it was a gun.
 Ha!
 I used that umbrella quite a bit today, as it was so warm.